Festa della Santissima Pietà: The legend originating the feast

-According to the legend, in Cannobio on 8, 9, 10 and 28 January 1522 in Tommaso Zaccheo's inn occurred miracles.
+According to the legend, in Cannobio on 8, 9, 10, and 28 January 1522 in Tommaso Zaccheo's inn occurred miracles.

 A waitress, gone upstairs to take clean sheets, noticed that the little painting of the Man of Sorrows, representing Jesus between the Virgin Mary and Saint John, was bleeding.
 The day after a little bleeding rib, proportionate to the painted Christ, was found under the painting.

 The Sacred Rib was preserved in a goblet and carried to the church of San Vittore, where it is still preserved in a precious shrine donated by Federico Borromeo in 1605.

 The inn was than demolished in order to allow the building of the majestic sanctuary, whose constriction was supported by Charles Borromeo, that today still preserve the painting and the bloodstained sheets.

 The feast

 The secular part of the feast is the illumination of the town with candles.
 Every inhabitant put a candle on the windowsill and even the boats on the lakefront have candles.

 There is also a culinary part of the celebration.
-After the procession the devotees traditionally est pasta e fagioli and luganega, a beef sausage with garlic prepared with potatoes and sauerkraut.
+After the procession the devotees traditionally eat pasta e fagioli and luganega, a beef sausage with garlic prepared with potatoes and sauerkraut.